istio/istio.io/_docs/tasks/security/role-based-access-control.md

  `istio-rbac-details-reviews.yaml`, `istio-rbac-ratings.yaml`.*

 * In this task, we will enable access control based on Service Accounts, which are cryptographically authenticated in the Istio mesh.
-In order to give different microservices different access privileges, we will create some service accounts and redeploy BookInfo microservices running under them.
+In order to give different microservices different access privileges, we will create some service accounts and redeploy Bookinfo microservices running under them.

   Run the following command to